WebAssembly/tool-conventions/Linking.md

 Relocation sections can only target code, data and custom sections.
-All other sections are synthetic sections: that is, rather than being `memcpy`'d into place as the code code and data sections are, they are created from scratch by the linker.
+All other sections are synthetic sections: that is, rather than being `memcpy`'d into place as the code and data sections are, they are created from scratch by the linker.

 The "reloc." custom sections must come after the